Deciphering black hole phase transitions through photon spheres: Photon sphere and black hole phase transition

 The behavior of the difference of the reduced photon sphere radius $\Delta\Tilde{r}_{\text{ps}}$ is extremely similar to the behavior of the order parameter.
 It exhibits nonzero values during the first-order phase transition and vanishes at the critical point.
 But we still need to check the critical exponent of the parameter.
-Near the critical point, we have
+By performing a series expansion of the reduced photon sphere radius near the critical point, we obtain an analytical expression

 The result shows that the critical exponent is $\beta=1$, a value consistent with the result obtained in Ref.~\cite{Hu:2024ldp}.